 - FEMA Disaster Expense

-- Requests will be reviewed and approved/rejected by the plan sponsor (your employer).
+- Requests will be reviewed and approved/rejected by an authorized plan representative.

 - Medical Expenses